DHTMLX/docs-diagram/docs/api/cell_manager/aftercellsmove_event.md

 ### Description

-@short: fires after cells of the swimlane are moved
+@short: Fires after cells of the swimlane are moved

 ### Usage